 \end{proof}

-\paragraph{Empirical verification} To confirm that this approximation is good for numbers of dimensions $D$ seen in popular models using unit Gaussian latents, we estimate the confidence interval of $\beta$ using 10k samples of $\bm{x}_1$ and $\bm{x}_2$, respectively, where $\bm{x}_i \sim \mathcal{N}(\bm{0}, \bm{I})$.
-For Stable Diffusion 3~\cite{esser2024scaling}, a flow-matching model with $D = 147456$, the estimated $99\%$ confidence interval of $\beta$ is $[0.9934, 1.0067]$.
-For Stable Diffusion 2.1~\cite{rombach2022high}, a diffusion model with $D = 36864$, the estimated $99\%$ confidence interval of $\beta$ is $[0.9868, 1.014]$.
+\paragraph{Empirical verification} To confirm the effectiveness of the approximations used above for values of $D$ which are typical for popular generative models that use unit Gaussian latents, we estimate the confidence interval of $\beta$ using 10k samples of $\bm{x}_1$ and $\bm{x}_2$, respectively, where $\bm{x}_i \sim \mathcal{N}(\bm{0}, \bm{I})$.
+For Stable Diffusion 3~\citep{esser2024scaling}, a flow matching model with $D = 147456$, the estimated $99\%$ confidence interval of $\beta$ is $[0.9934, 1.0067]$ for $v=0.5$ where the error is largest.
+For Stable Diffusion 2.1~\citep{rombach2022high}, a diffusion model with $D = 36864$, the corresponding confidence interval of $\beta$ is $[0.9868, 1.014]$.